siansrd/hubtag/README.md

 HUBTAG

-Suggests a schedule for contributions on github that appear a short textual message on the summary display.
+Suggests a schedule for contributions on github that would appear as a short textual message on the summary display.